-First defined in 2000 by computer scientist Dr. Roy Fielding in his doctoral dissertation, REST provides a relatively high level of flexibility and freedom for developers.
-This flexibility is just one reason why REST APIs have emerged as a common method for connecting components and applications in a microservices architecture.
+First, defined in 2000 by computer scientist Dr. Roy Fielding in his doctoral dissertation, REST provides a relatively high level of flexibility, scalability and efficiency for developers.
+For these reasons, REST APIs have emerged as a common method for connecting components and applications in a microservices architecture.

 Request headers and parameters are also important in REST API calls because they include important identifier information such as metadata, authorizations, uniform resource identifiers (URIs), caching, cookies and more.
 Request headers and response headers, along with conventional HTTP status codes, are used within well-designed REST APIs.